-Level Health & Safety Environmental Miscellaneous Incidents Action Required Any physical injury (Class III) to a member of the public.
-Actual or likely Moderate long Any issue/incident that be referred to the Senior Project Manager.
-Where assessed, the Emergency Response &amp; Incident Plan to be implemented.
-Verbal notification to Group WHSE CATASTROPHIC / MAJOR Actual or likely death or permanent disablement Damage or potential damage to contractor plant or property in excess of \$50K.
-Any damage to any external party's property of &gt; \$10K Any physical injury (Class II or I) to any member of the public.
+Level Health & Safety Environmental Miscellaneous Incidents Action Required Any physical injury (Class III) to a member of the public. be referred to the Senior Project Manager.
+Where assessed, the Emergency Response & Incident Plan to be implemented.
+CATASTROPHIC / MAJOR Actual or likely death or permanent disablement Damage or potential damage to contractor plant or property in excess of \$50K.
+Any damage to any external party's property of > \$10K Any physical injury (Class II or I) to any member of the public.
 Incidents reportable to SafeWork NSW.
 Moderate long term / Major short term impact (eg. Contained spill 50 ltrs) Major long term impact (eg. Uncontained spill - into nearby creek/river/ waterway) Any issue/incident that has attracted or will imminently attract the attention of the media, a local MP, or the broader community - including but not limited to industrial, community impact, legal, and commercial issues.
-Verbal notification to Group WHSE Manager &amp; Director in Charge within Ihr WHS Manager or QE Manager to make appropriate notification to SafeWork NSW or EPA(or other consent body) Project Director to notify Insurance Company &amp; Legal Representation Secure the scene of the incident pending any possible investigation by SafeWork NSW or EPA(or other consent body) Written incident investigation report (close out) within 5days.
-All enquiries, either by the media or public or any other authority, are to be referred to the Senior Project Manager Where assessed, the Emergency Response &amp; Incident Plan to be implemented.
+Verbal notification to Group WHSE Manager & Director in Charge within Ihr WHS Manager or QE Manager to make appropriate notification to SafeWork NSW or EPA(or other consent body) Project Director to notify Insurance Company & Legal Representation Secure the scene of the incident pending any possible investigation by SafeWork NSW or EPA(or other consent body) Written incident investigation report (close out) within 5days.
+All enquiries, either by the media or public or any other authority, are to be referred to the Senior Project Manager Where assessed, the Emergency Response & Incident Plan to be implemented.